Structed/godot-playfab/README.md

 [![Discord](https://img.shields.io/discord/1020665079668166677?color=rgb%2888%2C%20101%2C%20242%29&label=Discord&logo=discord)](https://discord.gg/7K7q2YuNXe)

-> **Warning**
-> Please be aware, this is a prerelease branch for Godot 4.
-It might not be working, Unit Tests are not being run and there might be a lot of bugs. ⚠️

 # godot-playfab - for Godot 4!
 is an [Azure PlayFab](https://playfab.com) addon for the [Godot Engine](https://godotengine.org/).
 While it is very early, it is supposed to be two things:

-1. A GDscript-native SDK to Azure PlayFab
+1. A GDScript-native SDK to Azure PlayFab
 2. A Godot Editor integration to administer your game

 > **Note:**
->   If you feel like experimenting with Godot 4, you can use a [prerelease version of godot-playfab for Godot 4!](https://github.com/Structed/godot-playfab/tree/godot4)
+>   If you are looking for the Godot 3 version, you can use a [legacy version of godot-playfab for Godot 3!](https://github.com/Structed/godot-playfab/tree/godot3)

 ## Motivation
 I wanted to create an opinionated, "natural" Godot integration/SDK.
-Anyone could use the C# SDK right now or use any SDK with GDnative.
+Anyone could use the C# SDK right now or use any SDK with GDExtension.
 But these SDKs are only generated SDKs, with a lot of duplicated models, which are nothing more than an API wrapper.
-However, I wan it to feel natural to the environment of Godot.
+However, I want it to feel natural to the environment of Godot.

-So my plan is to not only create a GDScript-Native with more or less everything handcrafted, but also use Godot's Signals and also provide in-editor tools to work with Godot.
+So my plan is to not only create a GDScript-Native addon with more or less everything handcrafted, but also use Godot's Signals and also provide in-editor tools to work with Godot.

+**The overarching mission is:** *Providing a great Developer Experience!*

 # Need Help?
 Found a Bug?
 Have an idea for a feature?
 Don't hesitate and [join our Discord](https://discord.gg/7K7q2YuNXe)!
 Everyone is welcome and we're looking forward to hearing from you!